rsmbl/Resemble.js/README.md

 ```

-And change the output display style.
+And change the output display style:

 ```javascript
 resemble.outputSettings({